 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This old-fashioned recipe for fig preserves includes just three ingredients: figs, sugar, and lemon.
-The figs are simply cooked with an equal amount of sugar and some thinly sliced seeded lemons, resulting in a delicious spread perfect on a biscuit or served with a cheese platter.
+Figs have a natural, honey-like sweetness, so lemon adds a nice bit of acidity and brightness.
+The ripe fruit is cooked down slowly with an equal amount of sugar and some lemon slices, resulting in a delicious spread perfect on a biscuit or served with a cheese platter.

 - 6 pounds fresh figs (peeled or unpeeled)

 - 3 lemons (very thinly sliced, seeds removed)

 Put the figs in large stainless steel or enamel-lined stockpot or Dutch oven.
 Pour the sugar over the figs and let sit overnight.

 Place the pot over medium heat and cook the fig and sugar mixture until the sugar is completely dissolved, stirring constantly.

 Reduce the heat to low and add the lemon slices.
 Cover and cook, occasionally stirring to prevent sticking, until the figs are transparent and the syrup is thick, or about 2 to 3 hours.
 If possible, use a candy or deep-fry thermometer—look for a jelling point of 220 F to 225 F.

 Meanwhile, prepare the jars and boiling water bath for canning.
 Sterilize the jars and lids and fill a large canning kettle with water and bring to a boil.

 Pour the hot preserves into hot sterilized jars, leaving 1/4-inch headspace.
 Wipe the rims and place the lids and rings on the jars.